rurban/ctl/docs/unordered_set.md

     A init (T_hash(T*), T_equal(T*, T*))

 constructs the hash table.
-with INTEGRAL types the member may be NULL, and are then set to default methods.
+With INTEGRAL types the members may be NULL, and are then set to default methods.

     free (A* self)

 destructs the hash table.

-    assign (A* self, A* other)
+    assign_range (A* self, I* range)

-replaces the contents of the container.
+replaces the contents of the container with elements from a different container, if possible. _(NYI)_

     A copy (A* self)